 - facilities to study X-ray crystallography, surface analysis, ESR spectroscopy, mass spectrometry, NMR spectroscopy, stable isotope analysis, electron micro-analysis, biophysics, high-resolution microscopy, protein crystallisation and proteomics

 'Laboratories with Leaves'

-Together the Botanic Garden and arboretum hold over 5,000 types of plant, some of which are grown nowhere else.
+Together the Botanic Garden and Harcourt Arboretum hold over 5,000 types of plant, some of which are grown nowhere else.
 Wytham Woods is 1,000 acres of ancient semi-woodland and is a designated Site of Special Scientific Interest.
 With over 500 species of plants, a wealth of woodland habitats and over 800 species of butterflies and moths, it is one of the most researched pieces of land in the world.